gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **Yeah, it's always a little awkward to be able to tell whether something's a standard library module or not.**

-But yeah, the XML, I think F-Bob was all about XML at some point.
+But yeah, the XML, I think Effbot was all about XML at some point.
 Before he joined Google, he was all about XML.

 **Ah, he must have had a corporate customer that was all about XML.
 I mean, nobody does XML out of a passion, except maybe the people on the XML committee.**

-Martin von Loewis.
+Martin von Löwis.

 **Of course, yeah.**